 - Special mention goes to the Eldar Nightwing, which in the words of one reviewer "looks like something Batman would fly".

 - Its page in Imperial Armor contains a background note on an Eldar squadron that shot down more than sixty Chaos fighters in the course of one campaign.
 Particularly awesome given that that squadron was four Nightwings strong.

 - From the Yu-Gi-Oh!
 Trading Card Game comes the Phantom Beast Planes, which is an entire archetype of Cool Planes - namely, these guys!

-- Not to mention Zero's Morgan, a plane so utterly degenerate it can actually complete several entire missions with a single subweapon shot.
+- Zero's Morgan, a plane so utterly degenerate it can actually complete several entire missions with a single subweapon shot.
 Later succeeded by X's Fenrir, whose subweapon has an even bigger blast radius.